erickvs/DataVisualizations/README.md

 A Swift Package for creating beautiful, reusable, and customizable data visualizations in SwiftUI.

+## Project Organization

+This repository is a monorepo that contains both the `DataVisualizations` Swift Package and an example application to demonstrate its features.

+- **`/Sources`**: Contains the source code for the Swift Package.
+- **`/Examples`**: Contains the `DataVisualizationsExample` Xcode project which you can run to see the components in action.

+To work on the package and see your changes live, open the `DataVisualizations.xcworkspace` file at the root of the repository.

 ## Features

 - **SpiderWebChartView**: A highly customizable spider web (or radar) chart.